Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Renal Pharmacology welcomes submissions of the following article types: Book Review, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Renal Pharmacology welcomes submissions of the following article types: Book Review, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Renal Pharmacology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.